Advanced Hepatobiliary & Liver Surgery Care

 International Hepatobiliary Consultation

-International patients seeking evaluation for liver tumors or hepatobiliary diseases may require detailed assessment before traveling for treatment.
-Medical reports, imaging studies, and laboratory investigations can be reviewed in advance to determine surgical options and treatment planning.
+International patients seeking evaluation for liver tumors or hepatobiliary diseases may require detailed pre-treatment assessment before traveling for surgery.
+Medical reports, imaging studies, and laboratory investigations can be reviewed in advance to determine appropriate treatment options.

-Structured pre-arrival evaluation allows patients to receive clear guidance regarding treatment pathways, expected hospital stay, and surgical planning.
+Structured pre-arrival evaluation provides clarity regarding treatment pathways, expected hospital stay, and surgical planning.
 Postoperative follow-up can be coordinated through remote consultations and collaboration with physicians in the patient’s home country.

 International Patient Support